tremor-rs/tremor-www/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

 <!--truncate-->

 - Tremor-script
-    - It is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system which is explicitly turing incomplete used to easily write programs specific to Tremor use-cases.
+    - It is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system which is explicitly turing incomplete used to write programs specific to Tremor use-cases.
     - It is written using Rust but tested using Erlang
 - Property based testing
     - We have seen various types of testing approaches like Unit testing, Integration testing, End2End testing etc.
     - The purpose of tests is to check if our code is failing anywhere and test the same with various inputs.
-    - Fig 1 shows different types of tests to easily understand which features are specialised in what.
+    - Fig 1 shows different types of tests to understand which features are specialised in what.

         ![](/img/blog-images/LFC-blog-diru/tests-comparison-graph.png)

         Fig 1.
 Showing various tests wrt Feature compilance and Input scope covered [1]

     - Property based testing takes a new appraoch which has the right balance of randomness and examples.
-They also have this nice feature of called shrinking which shows a simple version of sample input which is failing your tests.
+They also have this nice feature of called shrinking which shows a simplified version of sample input which is failing your tests.
 However, Property based testing is not an ideal solution to use everywhere but it fits our use-case here i.e testing features of a custom-language.
     - Some of the resources I kept below may help understand Property based testing better

 ### Property Based testing in tremor-script